 - Renovation loans with the FHA 203k program may be available to qualified applicants.

 VA loans are guaranteed by the Veteran’s Affairs Administration, and are intended for military veterans and many active duty military.
-Some of the benefits of the VA program are:
+Some of the benefits of the VA loan program are:

 - No mortgage insurance required, as with the FHA program